 Resource’s Journey Into Womanhood, young ladies can talk

-talk to, to have a mature adult that values what the
+guardian to talk to, to have a mature adult that values what

 and finding solutions.
 Stated by several young ladies the

 support from parents is very important.
 Knowing there is

 someone they can go to and share how they feel and values

 their feeling empowers them to be strong and confident.

 Schools need to provide support in more ways because

 Empowerment Resources Inc.